- Who can apply?

 - What types of degrees and careers do former Interns pursue?

-While many of our applicants and Interns have sought degrees in law, public administration and/or policy, others have pursued degrees in a variety of fields: biology, engineering, public health, environmental science, community development and/or planning, economics, communication, political science, psychology, international studies, geography, criminal justice, secondary education, art and photography, architecture, social work, English, anthropology, physics, and business.
+While many of our Interns have sought degrees in law, public administration and/or public policy, others have pursued degrees in biology, engineering, public health, environmental science, community development and/or planning, economics, communication, political science, psychology, international studies, geography, criminal justice, secondary education, art and photography, architecture, social work, English, anthropology, physics, and business.

 - How does the Foundation arrange placement for Interns?